LogtalkDotOrg/logtalk3/examples/questions/NOTES.md

 The `loader_gui.lgt` file loads code that asks the question using a Java GUI dialog.
 It can be used with JIProlog, SWI-Prolog, or YAP.
 Running on SWI-Prolog or YAP requires a functional JPL library installation.

+When running the GUI dialog on the macOS Terminal application, you may get a Java error saying that the AWT cannot be started.
+In alternative, try to run the GUI version using either JIProlog or from within the SWI-Prolog macOS application instead of using the shell integration script.
+This issue is due to a macOS Java issue that's orthogonal to both SWI-Prolog/YAP and Logtalk.